 When you smoke or vape cannabis, cannabinoids are quickly and easily absorbed into the bloodstream through the lungs.

 This method of consumption provides almost immediate effects, although they don't last as long as ingesting them.
+Which is why some people prefer HHC gummies.

 While HHC products aren't as widely available as CBD or THC products, you can find some brands that sell HHC vape pens.